WILMINGTON, Del.--()--Rigrodsky & Long, P.A.:

 - Do you want to discuss your rights?

-If you purchased shares of Poseidon during the Class Period, or purchased shares prior to the Class Period and still hold Poseidon, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Timothy J. MacFall, Esquire or Peter Allocco of Rigrodsky & Long, P.A., 825 East Gate Boulevard, Suite 300, Garden City, NY at (888) 969-4242, by e-mail to email@example.com, or at: http://www.rigrodskylong.com/investigations/poseidon-concepts-corp-poosf.
+If you own the common stock of ALC and purchased your shares before February 26, 2013, if you have information or would like to learn more about these claims, or if you wish to discuss these matters or have any questions concerning this announcement or your rights or interests with respect to these matters, please contact Peter Allocco at Rigrodsky & Long, P.A., 825 East Gate Boulevard, Suite 300, Garden City, New York 11530, toll free at (888) 969-4242, by e-mail to firstname.lastname@example.org, or at: http://www.rigrodskylong.com/investigations/assisted-living-concepts-inc-alc.

 Attorney advertising.
 Prior results do not guarantee a similar outcome.